-As indicated, the SLOSH model is the basis for the "hazard analysis" hurricane portion of coastal evacuation plans.
-Thousands of hypothetical hurricanes are with various Saffirsimulated Simpson Wind categories, forward speeds, landfall directions, and landfall locations.
-An envelope of containing high water the maximum value a grid cell attains is generated at the end of each model run.
+As indicated, the SLOSH model is the basis for the "hazard analysis" portion of coastal hurricane evacuation plans.
+Thousands of hypothetical hurricanes are simulated with various Saffir-Simpson Wind categories, forward speeds, landfall directions, and landfall locations.
+An envelope of high water containing the maximum value a grid cell attains is generated at the end of each model run.
 These envelopes are combined by the NHC into various composites which depict the possible flooding.
 One useful composite is the Maximum Envelope of Water (MEOW) which incorporates all the envelopes for a particular category, speed, and landfall direction.
 Once surge heights have been determined for the appropriate grids, the maximum surge heights are plotted by storm track and tropical storm/hurricane category.
+These plots of maximum surge heights for a given storm category and track are referred to as MEOWs.
+The MEOWs or reference hurricanes can be used in evacuation decision making when and if sufficient forecast information is available to project storm track or type of storm (different landfalling or paralleling storms).